-- (a) would, if accredited, be able to comply with the obligations set out in rule 5.12; or - (b) where a sector Schedule sets out criteria for streamlined accreditation in relation to the relevant designated sector-meets those criteria.

-- Note 1: See the Schedules to these rules for other circumstances in which this provision might operate differently for different designated sectors. - Note 2: For the banking sector, see clause 7.3 of Schedule 3. - Note 1: For paragraph (b), for the banking sector, see clause 7.3 of Schedule 3. - Note 2: See Schedules to these rules for other circumstances in which this provision might operate differently for different designated sectors. - Note 3: For the banking sector, see clause 7.3 of Schedule 3.
+- (a) would, if accredited, be able to comply with the obligations set out in rule 5.12; or - (b) where a sector Schedule sets out criteria for streamlined accreditation in relation to the relevant designated sector-meets those criteria. - Note 1: For paragraph (b), for the banking sector, see clause 7.3 of Schedule 3. - Note 2: See Schedules to these rules for other circumstances in which this provision might operate differently for different designated sectors. - Note 3: For the banking sector, see clause 7.3 of Schedule 3.